ImAl3x03/WeatherApp/README.md

 <br>
 If you want the complete access to the repo, please write me on my [Telegram](https://t.me/im_al3x) and write all the modify that you want to do on the project.
-I can remove the access from the repo whatever i want
+I can remove the access from the repo whenever i want

 ## Use the project